 Experiencing discomfort or even panic like my student did is in no way a bad thing, no matter how much the mind despises states it labels as negative.
 It’s not a sign of spiritual immaturity or proof that you’re a messed up person.
 The only thing this meditation, whatever it looks like for you on any given day, proves is that there is something in you that is aware of the perpetual fear mongering of the mind.
 It’s a powerfully healing and extremely insightful technique of exposing the mind for what it is: a set of beliefs and a collection of thoughts held in place only because of our overwhelming fear to look beyond this whole construct.

 So don’t be afraid to sit in meditation, friends.
 The purpose of meditation is not to check out of reality and magically slip into some blissed out state.
 That may happen, of course, because anything can, but any projected outcome is just the mind’s attempt to control the process.
-The mind will do anything to keep you believing that you have no choice but to be its bitch.
-And that’s exactly why the mind doesn’t like simple meditations that leave it temporarily unemployed: you finally get a taste of freedom from the mind because you see that there is a presence in you that is aware of the mind and therefore not subservient to the mind.
+The ego mind will do anything to keep you believing that you have no choice but to be its bitch.
+And that’s exactly why the ego doesn’t like simple meditations that leave it temporarily unemployed: you finally get a taste of freedom from it because you see that there is a presence in you that is aware of the ego mind and therefore not subservient to it.